 Students seeking placement at your site from our program are young professionals seeking to develop skills of the profession.
 They have met our criteria for continuation in the program and have been endorsed by two faculty members as prepared for the level of field placement for which they are applying.

-The Psychological Counseling Department recognizes that the supervision of student counselors is very generous contribution of time and effort on your part.
+The Department of Professional Counseling recognizes that the supervision of student counselors is very generous contribution of time and effort on your part.
 We seek, therefore to insure that we make a administrative processes as least cumbersome as possible, while fulfilling the necessary requirements of accountability for the student.
-The Field Placement Coordinator provides an email orientation and support program for on-site supervisors and is available by telephone to supervisors on a 24 hour basis.
+The Field Placement Coordinator provides an email orientation and support program for on-site supervisors and is available by telephone and email for supervisors.

 Apart from evaluation and administrative requirements, the supervisor is free to provide structure for the student's experience, either formally or informally.
 However, a comprehensive internship should include the following important elements: orientation to the site, clear expectations, clear information and feedback, and evaluation of the intern and the internship experience.